hashicorp/terraform-provider-aws/website/docs/d/ec2_transit_gateway_vpn_attachment.html.markdown

 * `transit_gateway_id` - (Optional) Identifier of the EC2 Transit Gateway.
 * `vpn_connection_id` - (Optional) Identifier of the EC2 VPN Connection.
 * `filter` - (Optional) Configuration block(s) for filtering.
 Detailed below.
-* `tags` - (Optional) A map of tags, each pair of which must exactly match a pair on the desired Transit Gateway VPN Attachment.
+* `tags` - (Optional) Map of tags, each pair of which must exactly match a pair on the desired Transit Gateway VPN Attachment.

 ### filter Configuration Block